John-Dunn/developer-program-2018/README.md

 4. Import the seed phrase to Metamask and switch to localhost:8545.
 You should see a balance of 100 ETH.
 5. Open a new terminal in the same folder and run `truffle compile` and `truffle migrate`
 6. Launch the frontend with `npm run start`.
-Your browser window at http://localhost:3000/ should open. and connect to localhost 8545.
+Your browser window at http://localhost:3000/ should open.
 You may need to refresh the page.

 ## Things you can try
 In order to test the full functionality as maker and taker of a trade, you may want to create a second Metamask account.
 You can do so in the top right corner as shown in this image.